Africans in European Painting

 As for the Americas, Diego Velázquez painted his assistant (and a painter in his own right), Juan de Pareja, around 1650 - below.
 Juan de Pareja appears to have been a slave from the West Indies, whom Velázquez inherited from relatives in Seville and whom he later freed.

-Below is the Chevalier de Saint-George - famous musician and swordsman of 18th century France.
+But, it would be a mistake to assume that portraits like this were always those of lesser rank or of the oppressed.
+Below is the Chevalier de Saint-Georges - famous musician and swordsman of 18th century France.
 Born in Guadalupe in 1745, he became influential during the reign of Louis XV and, after surviving the French Revolution, he died in 1799.
-This image is from 1787, adapted from a painting by the American-born historical painter Mather Brown, when the Chevalier was visiting London.
+This image below is from 1788, by the American-born historical painter Mather Brown and engraver William Ward, when the Chevalier was visiting London.
 More on that here - it involves a famous duel - and for a fuller bio here.

 For a racist cartoon of Alexandre Dumas père, here.